 - 6.17 Additional considerations, relevant to exposure assessment for Salmonella in eggs, arise from updated surveillance and from new research results.
-Regular EU and UK monitoring of Salmonella in laying hens are well established and could support a dynamic extension to exposure assessment (The EU Summary report on zoonoses, zoonotic agents and food borne outbreaks 2013 indicates a between flock prevalence ~0.92% for Salmonella in UK laying hen flocks c.f.
+Regular EU and UK monitoring of Salmonella in laying hens is well established and could support a dynamic extension to exposure assessment (The EU Summary report on zoonoses, zoonotic agents and food borne outbreaks 2013 indicates a between flock prevalence ~0.92% for Salmonella in UK laying hen flocks c.f.
 23.8% for battery flocks considered by the FSA exposure model).
-Equally, changes in volumes of eggs sourced from other EU countries (and locations) and changes in production methods for eggs also contribute to changes in exposures. - 6.18 Additional considerations, relevant to exposure assessment for Salmonella in eggs, arising from research include improved, quantitative, understanding of egg contamination rates (e.g. Arnold et al. 2014), additional modelling of survival for Salmonella on table eggs (Pasquali et al. 2016), improved understanding of internalization and growth of Salmonella in eggs (e.g. De Winter et al. Int.
-Food Risk Analysis 1, 40-81, 2011, Singh et al. Journal of Food Science, 76, M225-M232, 2011) and, particularly, improved understanding of the time-temperature related breakdown of the internal membrane and the relationship with the probability of microbial population growth.
+Equally, changes in volumes of eggs sourced from other EU countries (and locations) and changes in production methods for eggs also contribute to changes in exposures. - 6.18 Additional considerations, relevant to exposure assessment for Salmonella in eggs, arising from research include improved, quantitative, understanding of egg contamination rates (e.g. Arnold et al. 2014), additional modelling of survival for Salmonella on table eggs (Pasquali et al. 2016), improved understanding of internalization and growth of Salmonella in eggs (e.g. De Winter et al. 2011) and, particularly, improved understanding of the time-temperature related breakdown of the internal membrane and the relationship with the probability of microbial population growth.
 These steps indicate that details of egg storage and handling conditions may be relevant for improved exposure assessments for Salmonella in eggs (and shelf life related decisions).